godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

 ..
 Intention: introduce only a handful of key concepts and avoid a big cognitive load.
-Readers will then be reminded of the concepts further in the getting started series, reinforcing their learning.
+Readers will then be reminded of the concepts further in the Getting Started series, reinforcing their learning.

 .. _doc_key_concepts_overview: